Student Spurs Brookline, Mass., To Offer Free Tampons And Pads In Public Buildings

 "In the United States, girls learn very early that this is their problem," Stone says.
 "You are expected to keep it from other people, to be discreet.
 And so we tuck the tampons, and if we're in trouble, we try to find friends, and we talk about it quietly, and we use euphemisms, and we do not impose this on others."

-Restrooms in Brookline buildings will have menstrual products all restrooms — as not all people who have a period identify as female.
+All restrooms in Brookline buildings will have menstrual products — as not all people who have a period identify as female.

 What the town is doing is part of Nancy Kramer's dream.
 She founded the national organization Free the Tampons in 2013 after talking about period equity for years.